Demonstration-Enhanced Adaptable Multi-Objective Robot Navigation: Our Approach

-The scope reward functions covers navigational baseline objectives, and three distinct style objectives based on quantifiable metrics and demonstrations.
-In our MORL setup, the baseline objectives are summed and occupy the first entry in the reward vector $\boldsymbol{r}_t$ with a static preference weight of one.
-Note that this is neglected in further notations of $\boldsymbol{\lambda}$ to focus on the tuneable objectives.
+The reward vector covers traditional navigational objectives, subsequently referred to as core objectives, and three tuneable distinct style objectives based on quantifiable metrics and preference demonstrations.
+In our MORL setup, the core objectives are summed and occupy the first entry in the reward vector $\boldsymbol{r}_t$ which is assigned a static preference weight of one.
+Note that this is neglected in further notations of the convex vector $\boldsymbol{\lambda}$ to focus on the tuneable objectives.
 For the other objectives occupying entries in the reward vector, the preference weights are dynamic.
-For the final reward sum \(R_{\boldsymbol{\lambda}}(s, a) = \boldsymbol{\lambda}^\top \boldsymbol{r}(s, a)\) under convex preference weights, it does not make a difference whether the baseline reward is added to all dynamic objectives individually or occupies a single separate entry with $\lambda_\text{baseline} = 1$.
-However, we have found it beneficial for the optimization of the angle term $g$ to keep the baseline reward as a separate vector entry, conversely coming at the cost of decreased preference adaption upon summation of the baseline reward to all dynamic objectives.
+The reward vector for our MORL framework consists of four components as explained below: